Tavira Introduction - Sights & activities - 1 week - Beaches - Airport To Tavira - Day Trips - Barril Beach

 Tavira for families and teenagers?

-Tavira is well suited for families with younger children, and the Portuguese are very welcoming and supportive of families.
-Tavira is a long way from the Algarve’s theme and water parks, and teenagers may prefer to be closer to the hecticness of the western Algarve.
+Tavira is a distance from the Algarve’s theme and waterparks, and families with teenagers may prefer to be based close to the hecticness of the central Algarve.

 Tavira for 2019